House Sales Are Down Nearly Everywhere Except Saskatchewan… For Now

 Currently, we still have a real estate context full of many buyers needing and actively working to secure homes.
 We remain a popular location for folks already living here, first-timer buyers looking to (smartly) start building some equity today, and new residents who are moving in from other places in the country,

-The moral of this story?
-Now is an excellent time to sell and there is no doubt about that.
+Simply put, now is an excellent time to sell and there is no doubt about that.
 If you are looking to move along investments, condos, or right-size your living situation, the time is right.
-This is great news - for now!
-But, as we’ve discussed, as politics evolve and different policies come into place that aim to support a more balanced housing market, it is very, very reasonable to expect that this seller’s market, although still very strong, is not here to stay forever.
+This is great news for now!

-Initial Annual Projected Percentage Change for Home Sales, made in January (pre-tariff announcement); Canada expected to rise 2.9% overall, with SK expected to rise 2.3%.
+Initial Annual Projected Percentage Change for Home Sales, made in January (pre-tariff announcement); Canada was expected to rise 2.9% overall, with SK expected to rise 2.3%.

 Adjusted Annual Projected Percentage Change for Home Sales, made post-tariff implementation, with Canada now expected to rise only 1.2%, and SK only 0.3%.

-For the Buyers Right Now - Should You Wait to Purchase??
+For The Buyers Right Now - Should You Wait to Purchase??

-No, this does not mean you should wait to purchase if you are ready!
-There is no present indication that a skewed Buyer’s Market is anywhere near at all, even if we do move towards a more balanced market.
-It is important to remember that when house prices fall, we typically see interest rates rise.
+It is key to remember that when house prices fall, we typically see interest rates rise.
 Plus, the sooner you can begin paying into your own investment instead of someone else’s rent, the sooner you start securing and growing your own assets.
 Keep your eye on your prize and your goals for the future!

 And If You Are A Current Homeowner Looking to Make A Move…